Migrating databases to Managed Service for PostgreSQL

 Create a Managed Service for PostgreSQL cluster and restore the database schema

-If you don't have a PostgreSQL cluster in the Cloud yet, create a Managed Service for PostgreSQL cluster.
+If you don't have a PostgreSQL cluster in Yandex.Cloud, create one Managed Service for PostgreSQL.
 When creating a cluster, specify the same database name that's on the source server.

 Restore the schema in the new cluster:

 pg_restore -Fd -v --single-transaction -s --no-privileges \ -h <source address> \ -U <username> \ -p 6432 \ -d <database name> /tmp/db_dump

 Create a publication and subscription